Why get financial advice?

 - Get any government assistance you're entitled to

 - Feel more in control of your finances and your life

 - Protect your assets

-working with a financial adviser:
+of finding and working with a financial adviser:

-our publication, Financial advice and you.
+Download our Financial advice

 Future of Financial Advice

-The Government's Future of Financial Advice (FoFA) reforms are
+The Government's Future of Financial Advice (FoFA) reforms

 - Restrictions on what sort of fees financial advisers receive